Chewy Sourdough Brown Butter Chocolate Chip Cookies

 Bake in the preheated oven for 15 minutes, or until the edges are golden brown and the centers appear slightly underbaked.

 Immediately upon removing from the oven, slap the baking sheets on the countertop to achieve a crinkly appearance on the cookies.
-You may need to return cookies to the oven for an additional five minutes at this point if baking larger cookies, mine usually require another 4-6 minutes.
+You may need to return cookies to the oven for an additional five minutes at this point if baking larger cookies, mine usually require another 4-6 minutes but this will vary depending on your oven.

 While the cookies are still warm, use a large circular cookie cutter larger than your cookie to perfect the edges and give your cookie a perfect shape and even thickness by placing the cookie cutter over the cookie and making a circle that will nudge any irregular edges into a perfect circle (you can also do this with a small bowl).